Verifying the output of quantum optimizers with ground-state energy lower bounds: Verifying the solution of a quantum annealer

-We now turn to the verification of a ground state energy search by quantum annealing.
-To show the flexibility of the CBB method and also to verify a quantum annealing solution for the largest system size simulable on a state-of-the art annealer, we move to a more interesting and slightly less spares lattice, namely the 2D triangular lattice.
-Spin models on the triangular lattices display a wealth of interesting physical phenomena, many driven by the possibility to have frustrated interactions.
-To remain in a regime that is comparable to the benchmarking we did before, we however concentrate on the interplay of ferromagnetic interactions with a disordered magnetic field.
+To show the flexibility of the CBB method and also to verify a quantum annealing solution for the largest system size simulable on a state-of-the art annealer, we considered a 2D triangular lattice.
+In fact, spin models on the triangular lattices display a wealth of interesting physical phenomena, many driven by the possibility to have frustrated interactions.
+To remain in a regime that is comparable to the benchmarking we did before, we however concentrate on the interplay of ferromagnetic interactions with a disordered magnetic field (for a numerical analysis of the corresponding phase transition, see Appendix \ref{app:phasetrans}).

 We used a D-Wave 2000Q quantum annealer with 2040 functional qubits.
 The chip had 8 faulty qubits and the corresponding couplings were removed from a full-yield $16\times 16$ Chimera graph.
 We used the virtual full-yield Chimera graph abstraction to ensure consistent embeddings and improve the quality of the results.
 The coupling strengths were automatically scaled to the interval $[-1, 1]$, and the logical qubits used a coupling strength of $-2$ to hold a chain of physical spins together.
 The minor embedding was a heuristic method, yielding a chain length of $7$.
 We also tried chains up to length $22$, without significant change in the results, showing that the scaling in the couplings ensures that the chains do not break.
 For each data point, we sampled a thousand data points and chose the one with the lowest energy as the optimum.
 This takes constant time irrespective of the values set, in the range of milliseconds.
 The flux bias of the qubits was not offset.